amd940/Printer/README.md

 Printer [v0.1.0-alpha]
 ======

+**Update**: Lately I haven't had much time to contribute to this project.
+If you like the sound of this project and would like to contribute please let me know.
+Thanks.

-Printer is an AJAX style page loading jQuery plugin that retrieves the URL from each hyperlink in the sidebar on the fly upon being clicked.
+Printer is an open source AJAX style page loading jQuery plugin that retrieves the URL from each hyperlink in the sidebar on the fly upon being clicked.
 It can also function as a rudimentry slideshow (but keep in mind this plugin does not cache any resources, i.e. Printer will make a new AJAX request on each new slide).

 ##So what is this exactly?
 Take a look [here](http://amd940.github.io/Printer/).